sbiagini0/sbiagini0.github.io/content/posts/from-str-to-snp/index.md

 This is particularly important when working with dense panels where many SNPs fall within the same haplotype block.

 The **FORCE panel**, for example, contains **3,915 autosomal SNPs** designed to maximize kinship resolution up to the **5th degree of relationship**.
-Because SNPs capture segment sharing and recombination signals with high granularity, they markedly improve **discriminatory power**, even for distant or weak biological relationships.
+Because SNPs capture segment sharing and recombination patterns with high resolution, they markedly improve **discriminatory power**, even for distant or weak biological relationships.

-In the following sections, we analyze SNP performance in **duo-based kinship comparisons** between an individual of interest (e.g., a Missing Person) and relatives spanning the **first to fifth degree**.
-For each degree, we simulate the expected $\log_{10}(Linked LR)$ distributions under both *Related* and *Unrelated* hypotheses.

 ---